dragospascariu/Study/Movie Guide/README.md

 To use the app, follow these steps:

 1. Clone the repository to your local machine.
-2. Open the index.html file in your web browser.
+2. Run a live server from your preferred code editor or IDE.
 3. Use the search bar to look up a movie or TV show.
 4. The app will display information about the movie/TV show, including its rating, poster, genre, runtime, cast, and plot description.

 ## API Usage
 This app uses the OMDb API to retrieve information about movies/TV shows.
 To use the API, you will need to obtain an API key from the OMDb website.
-Once you have an API key, you can replace the `key` variable in the `key.js` file with your actual API key.
+Once you have an API key, you can replace the `key` string in the `key.js` file with your actual API key.

 ###### Credits to AsmrProg